-Planet Fitness reopens doors ahead of governor's expected announcement - Salisbury Post
+Planet Fitness reopens doors ahead of governor's announcement - Salisbury Post

-Planet Fitness reopens doors ahead of governor’s expected announcement
+Planet Fitness reopens doors ahead of governor’s announcement

 SALISBURY — Several customers began gathering outside of Planet Fitness’ doors at 4:45 a.m. on Tuesday morning in anticipation of the gym opening for the first time in several months.